 Shock Protectors - Ground-Fault Circuit Interrupters

-Q. Have you tested your GFCIs to be sure they still offers protection rom fatal electrical shock? __Yes __ No
+Q. Have you tested your GFCIs to be sure they still offer protection from fatal electrical shock?

-PROBLEM: Electric shocks can be more serious in certain locations of the home such as bathrooms, kitchens, basements and garages where people can contact heating radiators, water pipes, electric heaters, electric stoves and water in sinks and bathtubs.
+Electric shocks can be more serious in certain locations of the home such as bathrooms, kitchens, basements, and garages where people can contact heating radiators, water pipes, electric heaters, electric stoves, and water in sinks and bathtubs.
 If a person touches one of these and a faulty electrical appliance at the same time, they can receive a shock and may be electrocuted.

 Fuses and Circuit Breakers

-FUSES PROBLEM: Your fuse panel has Edison-base plug fuses (screw base like a light bulb) installed.
+Your fuse panel has Edison-base plug fuses (screw base like a light bulb) installed.
 Fuses of different ratings will fit in Edison sockets.
-Edison-Base Plug Edison-Base Plug S-Type Plug S-Type Socket Fuse(open) Fuse (new) Fuse Insert EDISON-BASE / S-TYPE FUSES
+Edison-Base Plug Edison-Base Plug S-Type Plug S-Type Socket Fuse(open) Fuse (new) Fuse Insert EDISON-BASE / S-TYPE FUSES.

 Unusually warm or hot outlets or switches may indicate that an unsafe wiring condition exists.
 Unplug cords from these outlets and do not use the switches.
 Have a qualified electrician check the wiring as soon as possible.